-Patients are Grateful You're Working That Holiday Shift
+Patients Are Grateful You're Working That Holiday Shift

 A traveler’s gift to perm staff

-By the way, a bonus to working that holiday shift means there's more one-on-one time at work, both with patients and mentors.
+Another bonus to working that holiday shift means there's more one-on-one time at work, both with patients and mentors.
 Even with an influx of hospital patients on the holidays, facilities may not be as heavily staffed in certain divisions.
 Take advantage of these holiday shifts and shadow a mentor or get some extra learning in your corner.
 It could be the perfect opportunity to get some one-on-one time with your superiors and schedule hands-on learning with your fellow coworkers.

-Not surprisingly, that's because people tend to deal with fireworks and burn-related injuries during that time but tend to delay their care and symptoms around the holidays, avoiding doctor visits, ignoring symptoms that cause discomfort, and hoping that illness will pass without need for care.
-It seems like everyone would rather be home regardless of how they're feeling, but for those needing emergency care and for hospitalized patients and healthcare workers, home isn’t always an option.
+As the famous saying goes, "there's no place like home for the holidays."
+And staying home is exactly what people are doing, even when they should be hospitalized.
+Patients tend to delay their care around the holidays, avoiding doctor visits, ignoring symptoms that cause discomfort, and hoping that the illness will pass on its own.
+But for those needing emergency care and for hospitalized patients and healthcare workers, being home isn’t always an option.

 “Patients are extremely appreciative of the medical and nursing staff that are stuck working [during the holidays],” said Danielle, RN.
-“No patient wants to be in the hospital on a holiday either, so a smiling face and positive from staff always makes a huge difference, and that in itself can be very rewarding.”
+“No patient wants to be in the hospital on a holiday either, so a smiling face and positive attitude from the staff always makes a huge difference, and that in itself can be very rewarding.”

 Celebrate what matters to you

 Instead of focusing on what you're missing out on during the holidays, rearrange your thinking, and make the most of your holidays in the hospital.
 Start a new tradition with yourself.
 Decorate the hallways.
 Bring gifts to your patients and coworkers.
 Share something delicious in the break room.
-Your options are literally endless.
+Your options are endless.

-Whether you're voluntarily working that holiday shift this year, or you lost the workplace lottery this time around, your time and efforts are so appreciated by your patients and their families.
+Whether you're voluntarily working that holiday shift this year or you lost the workplace lottery this time around, your time and efforts are so appreciated by your patients and their families.
 With a little cheer, working during the holidays is what you make it.
 Why not make it a season full of kindness and gratitude?